barbeau/gpstest/README.md

 Don't know where to start?
 Take a look at the issues marked with the [your-first-pr](https://github.com/barbeau/gpstest/labels/your-first-pr) label and comment to let me know if you're interested in working on it.

 ### Translations

-Users have contributed translations in the following languages:
-* Chinese
-* Dutch
-* German
-* Greek

 Want to improve existing translations, or add a new translation?
 See our [Translations](/TRANSLATIONS.md) documentation.